 So let me just wrap up and say, if you’d like to see what this turns into, if you want to see the templates that I have going on here, if you want to get in behind the scenes of them, if you want to see what I’m going to build next when it comes to building out this entire process in a public template that you can steal, that is where ClickingUp comes in.
 So ClickingUp, which I know you just have to give the public disclosure.

 ClickingUp is my actual paid community.
 It’s the service that we sell at ProcessDriven where you join this community.
 It’s one time fee.
 You’re in it for the year.
-And every single Monday we’re doing live Q&A’s.
+And every single Use our Monday.com affiliate link! we’re doing live Q&A’s.
 And every month we’re focusing on a different type of process that you can build out in ClickUp.
 So we’ve got some basic ClickUp primer tutorials.
 It’s kind of like a ClickUp course, if you will.
 I think there’s about twenty six lessons teaching you how to use ClickUp and define any process and put it into ClickUp.
 But then every month we’re getting a little bit more specific, focusing on one type of process and talking about how you map it, how you get it into ClickUp and then giving you our templates where how to map out that process in ClickUp and that activity of actually creating the template live on camera and then sharing it with you is what’s happening next week in ClickingUp.
 So if you’re on the fence and you’ve been considering actually joining ClickingUp, this would probably be a good time to do it if you’re interested in this topic, because this is all going to be happening next week where we will actually be going into this process you just saw and turning it into something really cool.

 But so and I should also say, if you’re financially not in a place to do that because of the worldwide pandemic, no worries at all.
 We’re still going to try to give you some of the highlights here.